giovedì 15 maggio 2008

 COMPARISON USA-ITALY:

-health care than any other nation in the world.
+The U.S. spends more on health care than any other nation in the world.
 According to the Institute of Medicine of the National Academy of Sciences, the U.S. is the only wealthy, industrialized nation that does not have a universal health care system.
 In the United States, around 84% of citizens have some form of health insurance; either through their employer (60%), purchased individually (9%), or provided by government programs (27%).

 Italy ranks in the middle among European countries in the number of available hospitals and beds, with slightly more than the U.S. The hospital beds in public health facilities are not evenly distributed among Italian regions.
 Southern regions have fewer than 4.3 beds per 1,000 inhabitants, whereas the northern regions have more than 5.6.14,18 In 1999, the average length of stay was seven days, continuing the downward trend of recent years.
 Italy has half of the average ratio of personnel per occupied bed of the U.S., which raises questions regarding quality of services and personnel productivity.
 Italy has the highest density of doctors in Europe, some 350,000, or one for every 163 inhabitants, compared with one for every 400 or so in the United States.